Best Handgun for Women [2024 ] No, They Aren’t Pink

 • Very snappy

-Best Handguns for Women Buyer’s Guide
+Best Handgun for Women – Buyer’s Guide

 Well, first and foremost, there are no pink revolvers or revolvers in general.
-There is some old fudd lore out that claims all a lady needs is a 38 Special, as if women can’t handle semi-automatics.
+There is some old fudd lore out that claims all a lady needs is a 38 Special, as if women can’t handle semi-autos.
 I don’t dislike revolvers, but snub nose revolvers are expert weapons.

 Look at this top ten list and tell me what you don’t see.